Home » Home Styling Tips » How to Decorate with Plants

 This snake plant is not super tall but the height balances the corner of the nook

 For added height, my favorite is the snake plant.
 They are easy to find, hard to kill and grow straight up.
-If you’re looking for more easy plants, check out my list for Seriously Easy Indoor Plants.
+Here is my list of favorite indoor plants for added height:

 This little pothos creates some softness against the black and white contrast